Frequently Asked Questions

 Do I need an appointment to bring my pet in for vaccines?

-No. We see patients for vaccines during our normal walk-in wellness hours.
+No. We see patients for vaccines during our normal walk-in wellness hours, which are 3-5PM.
 Check out our calendar under “Hours of Operation.”

 Do you do any other surgeries beside spay/neuter?